uchexm/vet-clinic/README.md

 ### Key Features <a name="key-features"></a>

-- Table to store data (name, dob, escapes, neutered, weight)
+- Table to store animal data (name, dob, escapes, neutered, weight)
 - Sample data & queries

 <p align="right">(<a href="#readme-top">back to top</a>)</p>